sass/sass/doc-src/SASS_REFERENCE.md

 ### `@import`

-The `@import` directive works in a very similar way to the CSS import directive, and sometimes compiles to a literal CSS `@import`.
+The `@import` directive works in a very similar way to the CSS import directive.

-Sass can import either other Sass files or plain CSS files.
+It can either compile to a literal CSS `@import` directive for a CSS file, or it can import a Sass file.
 If it imports a Sass file,
 not only are the rules from that file included, but all variables in that file are made available in the current file.